New patient information

 The initial appointment with one of our neurologists is usually 90 minutes long.
 This includes check in with the nurse as well as your visit with the doctor.
 The follow-up neurologist appointments are scheduled based on patient need and average 60 minutes.

-30 min. check-in
+20 - 30 min.

 1 hour interview

 3 hours testing